blurdel/JenkinsOnDocker/README.md

-# JenkinsDocker
+# JenkinsOnDocker
-Jenkins, maven, jdk17 running in a Docker container, as root
+Jenkins, maven, jdk17, g++ running in a Docker container (as root)